Toubkal

 Toubkal (توبقال, /ar/), also Jbel Toubkal or Jebel Toubkal, is a mountain in central Morocco, located in the Toubkal National Park.
 At 4167 m, it is the highest peak in Morocco, the Atlas Mountains, North Africa and the Arab world.
 Located 63 km south of the city of Marrakesh, and visible from it, Toubkal is an ultra prominent peak, the highest for over 2000 km.
 Toubkal is ranked 27th by topographic isolation.

+The most common route to reach the summit of Toubkal starts from the village of Imlil in the High Atlas.
+The ascent typically takes two days and includes an overnight stay at a mountain refuge.
+The route is considered non-technical but requires good physical fitness due to the altitude.